wantnon/pixelToolKit-for-cocos2dx/README.md

 pixel ToolKit for cocos2dx is a simple pixel extension for cocos2d-x, provide an easy way to create and draw static and dynamic(destructible) pixel objects.

 advantages of pixel:
-1, resources are easy to prepare.
+1, resource is easy to prepare.
-2, resources is very small.
+2, resource is very small.
 3, efficient collision test.
 4, easy to do destruction.